MinaRadenkovic/Invoice-Checker/README.md

 If you're using an IDE like IntelliJ IDEA or Eclipse, make sure to add these VM options in your run configuration.

 ## 👩🏻‍💻 Author
-Developed by [Mina Radenković](https://github.com/MinaRadenkovic) as a real-world solution for her family's business needs.
+Developed by [Mina Radenković](https://github.com/MinaRadenkovic) as a real-world solution for family's business needs.